-This program, run by the Louisiana Department of Children and Family Services, helps low- and moderate-income families pay for the child care they need in order to work or attend school or training.
+This program, run by the Louisiana Department of Education, helps low- and moderate-income families pay for the child care they need in order to work or attend school or training.
 Monthly payments are based on the number of hours the parents work or attend school or training, the amount charged by the child care provider, family size and household income.
 Parents can select any Class A child care center, school-based before and after school program, registered family child day care home, or registered in-home provider that participates in the program.

 For more information about the program, including eligibility information and instructions on how to apply, visit the Child Care Assistance Program web site.